chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 http://dx.doi.org/10.1016/j.bpj.2014.06.024

 # Step 1: Parameters
-First we need starting membrane bilayer PDB file and coordinates and parameters for methanol.
+First we need a starting membrane bilayer PDB file and the coordinates and parameters for methanol (./parameters directory).

 You can follow the AMBER tutorial TUTORIAL A16: An Amber Lipid Force Field Tutorial: Lipid14 to obtain an equilibrated lipid bilayer.

-Use antechamber to create AMBER parameters for methanol:
+Use antechamber to create AMBER parameters for methanol from the enclosed methanol PDB:

 >antechamber -i methanol.pdb -fi pdb -o MOH.mol2 -fo mol2 -c bcc -s 2

-Then use tleap to convert the resulting MOH.mol2 into MOH.off:
+Then use tleap to convert the resulting MOH.mol2 into an AMBER library file (MOH.off):

 >tleap -f convert.leap

 # Step 2: Placement
-Next we place the methanol molecule at the center of the membrane (z-distance between methanol and DMPC bilayer is zero).
+Next we place the methanol molecule at the center of the membrane (the z-distance between methanol and DMPC bilayer is zero) (./placement directory).

 A study has shown that pulling from the middle of the membrane out allows faster convergence of PMFs rather than pulling from the water phase into the membrane:

 http://pubs.acs.org/doi/abs/10.1021/jp501622d

-You can use the python script to place the methanol molecule at z=0 from the DMPC bilayer COM:
+You can use the python script to place the methanol molecule at z=0 from the DMPC bilayer center-of-mass:

 >./com_placement.py -i DMPC_72_relax.pdb -d methanol.pdb -z 0.0 > moh_center.pdb